xR4YM0ND/Aged/Ideas.md

 - Wildlife can eat crops (Fences / Walls would be a good counter)
 - Well (has a x amount of water and fills up a x amount over a x ticks if not full)
 - Different crops grow different in different biomes (+ every biome has their own randomness between min & max) [ask Justin]
+- 3D Blocks
+    - Crates (Wooden & maybe tilt)
+    - Feeding Crate for animals (they eat when they're hungry)
+    - Wooden channels (open on top)
 ---
 ### ClassZ
 -